Preranakh/Preranakh.github.io/_pages/about.md

 University of Delaware, <br>
 Newark, Delaware

-As a Teaching Assistant, I am Helping students with the Course Advanced Web technologies CISC474 and Machine Learning CISC684.
+As a Teaching Assistant, I am Helping students with the Courses.

 - One of the members of the [Community Comms Project,](https://sensifylab.cis.udel.edu/) where we are developing Crowdsourcing and intervention tool/prototype(Chrome Plugin) capable of logging a user’s browsing data, storing media annotations, and displaying information about news media bias using existing datasets.